funkhaus/fuxt/README.md

 For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).

-## Repo naming conventions

-**This is advice for Funkhaus team only.**

-The frontend theme repo should be name based on the URL of the site it's for, dropping any TLDs and appended with `-frontend` or `-backend`.
-So if it was for `funkhaus.us`, the repo would be named `funkhaus-frontend`, and the backend theme repo would be `funkhaus-backend`.

 ## Theme Config

 1. Install `stackhaus-backend` theme into WordPress [from here](https://github.com/funkhaus/stackhaus-backend).
 Rename theme directory to the site name appended with `-backend-2019`, so `example-backend`.
 Also change the theme name to the same in `style.css`.